ARM-software/arm-trusted-firmware/docs/porting-guide.md

 This function is called before any access to data is made by the firmware, in order to carry out any essential memory initialization.

-The ARM FVP port uses this function to initialize the mailbox memory used for providing the warm-boot entry-point addresses.

 ### Function: plat_get_rotpk_info()